Sizeless/ReplicationPackage/README.md

 ## Facial Recognition Case Study
-This case study uses the facial recognition/image processing segment of the AWS Wild Rydes Workshop, which was also used in the evaluation of the paper _Costless: Optimizing Cost of Serverless Computing through Function Fusion and Placement_ by Elgamal et al..
+This case study uses the facial recognition/image processing segment of the AWS Wild Rydes Workshop ([Github](https://github.com/aws-samples/aws-serverless-workshops/tree/master/ImageProcessing)), which was also used in the evaluation of the paper _Costless: Optimizing Cost of Serverless Computing through Function Fusion and Placement_ by Elgamal et al..
 In this application, users of a fictional transportation app, Wild Rydes, upload their profile picture, which triggers the execution of a workflow that performance facial recogniion, matching, and indexing.

 ### System Architecture
 <img src="https://github.com/Sizeless/ReplicationPackage/blob/main/images/imageprocessing.png?raw=true" width="400"><img src="https://github.com/Sizeless/ReplicationPackage/blob/main/images/imageprocessing_stepfunctions.png?raw=true" width="400">

-This system uses a step functions workflow, six Lambda functions, S3 for thumbnail storage, DynamoDB to store metadata, and AWS Rekogntion for facial detection and recognition.
+This system uses a step functions workflow, six Lambda functions, S3 for thumbnail storage, DynamoDB to store metadata, and AWS Rekognition for facial detection and recognition.
+Whenever the step functions workflow is executed, the function _FaceDetection_ uses AWS Rekognition to detect any faces in the image.
+If the photo contains more than one or no face at all, the function _PhotoDoesNotMeetRequirement_ is called, which is a placeholder function for a messaging functionality.
+Otherwise, the function _CheckFaceDuplicate_ queries the AWS Rekognition collection to check if this face is already registered.
+If it is already registered, the function _PhotoDoesNotMeetRequirement_ is called, if it is a previously unknown face, then the function _AddFaceToIndex_ uploads the face to the AWS Rekognition collection and the function _Thumbnail_ uses [ImageMagick](https://imagemagick.org/index.php) to create a thumbnail based on the detected image.
+Finally, the function _Persistmetadata_ saves the image metadata to a DynamoDB table.

+### Changelog
+We have made the following changes to the original system:
+* As with any of the three case studies, we wrapped every function with the resource consumption metrics monitoring and generated a corresponding DynamoDB table for each function where the monitoring data is collected.
+* Added an API gateway that triggers the execution of the step functions workflow, which allows us to use a normal HTTP load driver to generate the load.
+* Switched the DynamoDB tables from provisioned throughput to pay per request so the system incurrs no costs while not in use.
+* Upgraded from nodejs10.x to nodejs12.x
+* Fixed an issue where the setup function copyS3object used the cfnresponse package which is not available when using zifiles for the deployment (see [AWS lambda: No module named 'cfnresponse'](https://stackoverflow.com/questions/49885243/aws-lambda-no-module-named-cfnresponse))
+* Added a lambda layer containing ImageMagick for the thumbnail function, as this is no longer available in the newer runtimes (see [ImageMagick for AWS Lambda](https://github.com/serverlesspub/imagemagick-aws-lambda-2))

 ## Serverless Airline Booking Case Study